Jewish Life at CESJDS

 Going to a Jewish day school includes much more than learning about Jewish identity; it means experiencing Jewish life together.
 The Jewish Life team creates experiential programs and opportunities for students to deepen their Jewish identity and connection to their school community.
 One of our goals is to make connections for the students between the secular calendar and the Jewish calendar.
 The rhythm of the Jewish calendar is one which punctuates our religious life, and pointing out the significant dates should enhance a student’s relationship with his or her Judaism.

-Every Friday, we hold Kabbalat Shabbat (accepting Shabbat), which is a 15-minute program in which the entire Upper School gathers for a Dvar Torah and a talent presentation.
+Every Friday, we hold Kabbalat Shabbat (accepting Shabbat), which is a 20-minute program in which the entire Upper School gathers for a Dvar Torah, a presentation, and a talent performance from our students.
 This is the highlight of the week for many of our students and staff.
 This weekly gathering is a hallmark of our warm community, in which everyone is welcome to offer words of encouragement, reflection and Torah.
 Additionally, from musical numbers to Tai Kwon Do and everything in between, our CESJDS community is rich with energy and talent, and Kabbalat Shabbat is the place we see it all!

 Starting in 8th grade, each grade spends one Shabbat together on their annual Shabbaton.
 We travel off campus to see new sites and bond in ways that we cannot during the school day.
-The annual Shabbaton is a highlight for many students, as they become closer to their classmates and teachers and have memories that last a lifetime.
+The annual Shabbaton is a highlight for many students, as they become closer to their classmates and teachers.
+Additionally, the Shabbat contributes toward the evolution of a grade as they grow through shared experiences.

-These are just a few of our many Jewish life elements at the school.
+These are just a few of our many Jewish life programs at the school.
 Come and experience them with us!

 Students in grades K-4 participate in T’filah in their classroom each day while students in 5th grade enjoy T’filah with their whole grade.
 These services are student led and celebrate all that they have learned during their time at the Lower School.
 They become familiar with the structure of the weekday, Shabbat and holiday prayers and develop the skills necessary to become active leaders and participants in synagogue services.
 Major prayers and liturgical themes are taught in great depth.